CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 _Milestone 3 will be graded as follows:_

 _In simulation:_
-* 4 points: Working algorithm that facilitates maze exploration.
+* 4 points: Working algorithm that facilitates maze exploration, and can indicate when the robot has explored everything that is explorable.
-* 1 point: Indicator that shows the robot is done (explored everything explorable)

 _In real life:_
-* 4 points: Working algorithm that facilitates maze exploration.
+* 4 points: Working algorithm that facilitates maze exploration, and indicates when the robot has explored everything that is explorable.

-* 1 point: Indicator that shows the robot is done (explored everything explorable)
+_Looking ahead:_
+* 2 points: The goal of this milestone is for you to establish what needs to get done in the time you have left.
+2 points will be given for a clear plan of action of what needs to happen, and who will do what.
+The more details the better.

 You don’t have to worry about treasures/microphone circuitry yet, for either the simulation or the real-life maze exploration.
 You do have to include walls.
 We do not expect everyone to have a perfectly running system in this milestone, the goal is for everyone to start the implementation and think about (and convey on the website) what next tasks/improvements need to be done to compete in the final competition.